navaganeshr/go-lang-practice/Fundamentals/5.ControlStructures/README.md

 ```
 NOTE:
     * break & continue can be used with for loops with or without a condition.

+### Difference between continue and goto in go
+* continue is used to skip the current iteration of a for loop.
+* goto is used to jump to a label in a function.
+* continue can be used with for loops with or without a condition.
+* got to can be used in anywhere in a function.

 ### Difference between break and return in go
 * break is used to exit a for loop.
 * return is used to exit a function.